 - 1. Remove the filler cap on the expansion tank. - 2.
-The coolant is drained off at two points: - The "lowest point" of the cylinder block, see figure. - The "lowest point" of the cooling system: tap on the oil cooler and a plug in the bottom of the heat exchanger. - 3.
+The coolant is drained off at two points: - The "lowest point" of the cylinder block, see figure. - The "lowest point" of the cooling system: A plug at the bottom of the oil cooler. - 3.
 Close the taps. - 4.
-Always fill coolant through the filler neck of the expansion tank.
+Fill up with coolant through the filler neck of the expansion tank.
 Mix the coolant according to instructions in page 24.